gletreut/gem_reconstruction/readme.md

 `minimize.cpp` requires the following arguments: `cmapfile N thres`. `cmapfile` is the path to a file containing a contact probability matrix (see examples below). `N` is the last index of the contact probability matrix to import. `thres` is the threshold to be used in the GEM mapping.

-`minimize_thres.cpp` requires the following arguments: `cmapfile N thresmin thresmax dthres`. `cmapfile` is the path to a file containing a contact probability matrix (see examples below). `N` is the last index of the contact probability matrix to import. `thresmin` is the minimum threshold to be used in the GEM mapping. `thresmax` is the maximum threshold. `dthres` is the threshold increment between consecutive minimizations.
+`minimize_thres.cpp` requires the following arguments: `cmapfile N thresmin thresmax dthres`. `cmapfile` is the path to a file containing a contact probability matrix. `N` is the last index of the contact probability matrix to import. `thresmin` is the minimum threshold to be used in the GEM mapping. `thresmax` is the maximum threshold. `dthres` is the threshold increment between consecutive minimizations.
 Only the GEM with the lowest least-square distance to the input contact probability matrix is saved.

-`minimize_thres_norm.cpp` requires the following arguments: `nmapfile znorm N thresmin thresmax dthres`. `nmapfile` is the path to a file containing a contact count matrix. `znorm` is a global factor by which to divide every entry of the contact count matrix. `N` is the last index of the contact probability matrix to import. `thresmin` is the minimum threshold to be used in the GEM mapping. `thresmax` is the maximum threshold. `dthres` is the threshold increment between consecutive minimizations.
+`minimize_thres_norm.cpp` requires the following arguments: `nmapfile znorm N thresmin thresmax dthres`. `nmapfile` is the path to a file containing a contact count matrix. `znorm` is a global factor by which to divide every entry of the contact count matrix. `N` is the last index of the contact count matrix to import. `thresmin` is the minimum threshold to be used in the GEM mapping. `thresmax` is the maximum threshold. `dthres` is the threshold increment between consecutive minimizations.
 Only the GEM with the lowest least-square distance to the input contact probability matrix is saved.

 ### Compilation
 The compilation process can be performed using the `minimize/bash/compile.sh` file: